hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/204_reply_to_the_madras_address.md

 only of the Hindu religion, but of the Buddhists and Jains also.

-Now all the sects in India can be grouped roughly as following the Jnâna-Mârga or the Bhakti-Mârga.
-If you will kindly look into the introduction to the *Shâriraka-Bhâshya* of Shri Shankarâchârya, you will find there the Nirapekshatâ (transcendence) of Jnana is thoroughly discussed, and the conclusion is that realisation of Brahman or the attainment of Moksha do not depend upon ceremonial, creed, caste, colour, or doctrine.
-It will come to any being who has the four Sâdhanâs, which are the most perfect moral culture.
+Now all the sects in India can be grouped roughly as following the Jnāna-Mārga or the Bhakti-Mārga.
+If you will kindly look into the introduction to the *Shāriraka-Bhāshya* of Shri Shankarāchārya, you will find there the Nirapekshatā (transcendence) of Jnana is thoroughly discussed, and the conclusion is that realisation of Brahman or the attainment of Moksha do not depend upon ceremonial, creed, caste, colour, or doctrine.
+It will come to any being who has the four Sādhanās, which are the most perfect moral culture.

 As to the Bhaktas, even Bengali critics know very well that some of their authorities even declared that caste or nationality or sex, or, as